systemick3/systemick-drupal-docker/README.md

-# Drupal projects for Ecorys
+# Drupal projects for Systemick

 ## Usage